Theoretical constraints on tidal triggering of slow earthquakes: Conclusions

 \section{Conclusions}

-Building upon the seminal work of \textcite{perfettini2001frictional}, we here identify two key nondimensional parameters, normalized perturbation period $P_T$ and stress amplitude $P_{\sigma}$, as controls of tidal triggering of instability on a stable velocity weakening fault.
-Within this framework, resonance emerges as a plausible mechanism linking tidal stress to slow earthquake activity identified ranges of these parameters.
-We further show that phase relationship depends systematically on $P_T$: for large $P_T$, triggered events occur in phase with the peak tidal stress rate, whereas for small $P_T$, they align with the peak tidal stress.
-Finally, the frictional parameters constrained by the nondimensional parameter ranges required for triggering are physically reasonable in natural fault conditions.
+Building upon the seminal work of \textcite{perfettini2001frictional}, we identify two key nondimensional parameters, the normalized perturbation period $P_T$ and normalized perturbation amplitude $P_{\sigma}$, controlling tidal triggering in a stable sliding velocity weakening spring-block system.
+Within this framework, resonance-like amplification of slip velocity emerges as a plausible mechanism linking tidal stress to slow earthquake.
+We further show that the phase relationship depends systematically on the normalized perturbation period $P_T$: for large $P_T$, triggered events occur preferentially near the peak tidal stress rate, whereas for small $P_T$, they align more closely with the peak tidal stress.
+These results provide a possible explanation for the observed period-dependent sensitivity and phase preference in slow earthquake observations.
+Finally, comparison between modeled triggering behavior and observed tidal responses suggests that the frictional properties required for triggering under natural fault conditions are physically reasonable.